30 January 2026

 First Startup

 Activate Enhanced Preferences.
-While Negatron does a lot automagically, I do recommend to activate the enhanced preferences.
+While Negatron does a lot for you, you are better off to activate the enhanced preferences.
 Then you can look in very much detail into the folder configuration of your extras, so that all these gems pop up correctly.

 Looks and Performance

-From a MacOS UI perspective, the looks of Negatron are sufficiently decent.
-In my opinion better than QMC2, which relies on QT.
-Performance is great in overall, startup times are acceptable considering all the data being loaded at startup.
-The app itself is very snappy on my Mac.
+From a MacOS UI perspective, the looks of Negatron are well done (in my opinion better than QMC2).
+Performance is good, startup times are acceptable.
+The app itself is snappy.
 You can find the cache in the /Library/Application Support/Negatron/Cache folder.
-Negatron does not provide an application menu in MacOS (according to the documentation, a deliberate decision), and pressing the close button closes the app - no worries about that.
+Negatron does not provide an application menu in MacOS (according to the documentation, a deliberate decision), and pressing the close button closes the app.

-So just let me present you with a first screenshot including icons and Extras - in all its glory!!!
+So just let me present you with screenshots in all its glory - click to enlarge!

 Relationship between Negatron and MAME

-It is always crucial to understand how a frontend plays together with MAME.
+It is crucial to understand how a frontend plays together with MAME.
 Some frontends are designed in a way that they are very hard to use in parallel to other frontends.
-Also for me it is crucial to run MAME (i) in different frontends and (ii) standalone.
-For example, I remember that doing this in QMC2 was a bit of a problem.

-Again, be warned: If you change an option in the Global Settings of Negatron, these settings are written into the original .ini files!
+But be warned again: If you change an option in the Global Settings of Negatron, these settings are written into the original .ini files!
 So be sure to keep a backup of your .ini files in place.

 NegaMAME - What is it?

-The documentation strongly recommends usage of its MAME derivative called NegaMAME.
+The documentation recommends usage of its MAME derivative called NegaMAME.
 As its developer XinYingHo explains:

 "NegaMAME, you need it for emulated machines with dynamic configuration properties e.g. any computers like IBM PCs, Apple II, Amstrad or Atari ST. But also some consoles, for instance, when you select the Mega Drive and then Sonic&Knuckles in the software list, a second cartridge slot will only appear with NegaMAME, not vanilla MAME.
 This is about emulating the famous lock-on connector to combine S&K with Sonic 3 for instance."